-The program provides a learning environment that respects diversity.
+The program provides a learning environment that respects and welcomes diversity.
 Diversity is not a code word for race.
 It is understood as the complex intersectionality of multiple factors such as age, class, color, culture, disability and ability, ethnicity, gender, gender identity expression, immigration status, marital status, political ideology, race, religion/spirituality, sex, sexual orientation, and tribal sovereign status.
 Diversity is represented within the institution, the social work program faculty, the student body, field placements and their clientele, and course assignments and readings.
+A strength of our online program is that because we accept students from all 50 states, we have a broad representation of our society that enriches the experiences of all.